On the robustness of modeling grounded word learning through a child's egocentric input: Datasets

 \begin{itemize} \item \textbf{Labeled-S}: This first evaluation set consists of 22 different visual categories derived from baby S's egocentric video data, covering the most common kinds of objects and places both seen and spoken about \citep{orhan2020self, vong2024grounded}.
 For each category, there are 100 separate evaluation trials for a total of 2200 evaluation trials.
-The full set of categories can be found in Appendix~\ref{app:eval-categories}. \item \textbf{Labeled-S-V2}, \textbf{Labeled-A} and \textbf{Labeled-Y}: In addition to Labeled-S, we create additional evaluation datasets based on the datasets from each child, using a mixture of automatic and manual filtering (see Appendix~\ref{app:eval-datasets} for additional details).
-For each category, there are 100 separate evaluation trials, for a total of 4100 evaluation trials.
-The frames used for evaluation were (primarily) derived from the test splits from each baby.\footnote{For Labeled-S-V2, due to some differences in dataset splitting, there was some partial overlap between the videos used for extracting frames for training and evaluation.} These 41 categories cover common visual concepts encountered by each child in SAYCam, including body parts (arm, hair, knee), clothing (shirt, jeans, shoe), living spaces (kitchen, porch, table), objects (ball, bottle, boy) and food (banana, cereal).
-A limited set of evaluation frames are shown in Figure~\ref{fig:evaluation-frames}, and the full set of categories can be found in Appendix~\ref{app:eval-categories}. \end{itemize}
+The full set of categories can be found in Appendix~\ref{app:eval-categories}.
+This evaluation dataset is used to measure \textbf{within-child generalization}. \item \textbf{Labeled-S-V2}, \textbf{Labeled-A} and \textbf{Labeled-Y}: These three additional evaluation datasets were generated using frames from each child's own test split, enabling us to measure both \textbf{within-child} and \textbf{cross-child generalization}. \footnote{For Labeled-S-V2, due to some differences in dataset splitting, there was some partial overlap between the videos used for extracting frames for training and evaluation.} These evaluation datasets were constructed using a mixture of automatic and manual filtering (see Appendix~\ref{app:eval-datasets} for additional details), resulting in the same set of 41 object categories for each child's evaluation dataset.\footnote{The 41 categories partially overlap with, but are not a superset of, the original 22 Labeled-S categories.
+These 41 categories were selected based on common visual concepts present to all three children's environments.} Each evaluation dataset consists of 100 trials per category, for a total of 4100 evaluation trials.
+These 41 categories cover common visual concepts encountered by each child in SAYCam, including body parts (arm, hair, knee), clothing (shirt, jeans, shoe), living spaces (kitchen, porch, table), objects (ball, bottle, boy) and food (banana, cereal).
+A limited set of evaluation frames are shown in Figure~\ref{fig:evaluation-frames}, and the full set of categories can be found in Appendix~\ref{app:eval-categories}. \item \textbf{Konkle Objects}: This evaluation dataset consists of 60 visual categories across 1,784 trials derived from naturalistic photographs of everyday objects on white backgrounds \citep{konkle2010conceptual}, enabling us to measure \textbf{out-of-distribution generalization}.
+Similar to the above evaluation datasets, these 60 categories are also present in each of the children's vocabularies, facilitating cross-dataset comparisons. \end{itemize}